3 medium sized young eggplants with firm skin and a beautiful green stem

 Prepare the eggplant.
 Slice off the top and bottom of one eggplant.
 Stand on one end and slice off the purple skin on two sides only from top to bottom.
 Leave the rest of the skin in place.

-Brush with thinned egg and press the panko and garlic on the top.
+Brush with thinned egg and press the panko on top and sprinkle with garlic.
+Give the tops a quick spritz of the cooking spray.

 Reduce the oven to 400° F.